 How To Host a Webinar: Everything You Need To Know

-Webinars are a powerful part of your marketing and sales toolkit.
-These virtual events are a great way to share knowledge, introduce products, generate interest, and move people further down the sales pipeline.
+Great webinars are a powerful part of your marketing and sales toolkit.
+With well-planned execution, these virtual events provide innumerable ways to share knowledge, introduce products, generate interest, and move people further down the sales pipeline.

-But planning, hosting, and executing a webinar?
-It’s enough to cause some serious stress.
+But planning, hosting, and orchestrating a webinar?
+It’s bound to cause some serious stress.

-With the right roadmap, learning how to host a webinar is surprisingly easier than you might think.
-We’ll examine how to plan, organize, and host a webinar that provides information, depth, engagement, and fun without the hassle.
+But similar to other online events, learning how to host a webinar is surprisingly more straightforward than you might think.
+Discover how to plan, organize, and host a webinar that provides information, depth, engagement, and fun without the hassle.

 How to Host a Webinar in 10 Easy Steps

-If you’re searching for a place to start or you’re new to webinars, learn how to host a webinar step-by-step with these 10 tips.
+If you’re searching for a place to start or are new to webinars, learn how to host a webinar step-by-step with these 10 tips.

 1. Choose a Topic and Format

-Engaging webinars can generate new leads and sales and improve customer engagement and brand awareness.
-To attract customers' attention, however, your webinar topic needs to have instant appeal and an engaging structure.
+Engaging webinars can generate new leads and sales, improve customer engagement, and boost brand awareness.
+However, to attract customers' attention, your webinar topic needs to have instant appeal and an engaging structure.

-Start by choosing subject matter that appeals to your audience.
-Perhaps they want to better understand a new product feature or learn some tips and industry trends.
-Look for a specific topic that you’re an expert on, and that has close links to your product or service.
-Make it exciting for potential attendees, too.
-Look for an interesting angle, exclusive content, or fresh new opinions to share with your viewers for more profound takeaways.
+Start by choosing subject matter that appeals to a large audience.
+How many people attend is irrelevant — mass appeal is far more integral.
+Look for a specific topic you’re an expert on that has close links to your product or service.
+Make the topic and corresponding format exciting for potential attendees, too.
+Select an interesting angle, exclusive content, or fresh new opinions to share with your viewers for more profound takeaways.

 Next, decide on the webinar format.
-You can host an interactive panel session with a moderator, opt for a Q&A session, or have a teaching-focused presentation focused on product usage and troubleshooting.
+You can host an interactive session with a moderator and panelists, opt for a Q&A session, or have a teaching-focused presentation geared toward product usage and troubleshooting.

-Each webinar presentation has its own merits, but think about your target audience’s goal and pick a webinar format that suits this.
+Each webinar presentation has its own merits, but think about your target audience’s goal and pick a webinar format to suit it.
 For example, if you’re teaching a new product feature, a masterclass-style format works best.
-A panel format with guest speakers or influencers is a great option for sharing opinions and insights.
+A panel format with guest speakers or influencers is an excellent option for sharing opinions and insights.

 Unless you’re a small business owner, figuring out how to host a webinar is rarely a solo effort.
-To ensure the webinar flows smoothly with minimal hiccups, you need a great team of people, each with their own responsibilities.
+To ensure the webinar flows smoothly, you need a competent team, each with their own strengths, tasks, and responsibilities.

-First, someone should handle the event planning and organization.
+Ideally, someone should handle the event planning and organization.
 Their role is to take the webinar from idea to reality, handling all the details along the way.
-This role includes creating registration forms, booking speakers, arranging event technology, and communicating with others.
+Common tasks include creating registration forms, booking speakers, arranging event technology, and communicating with others.

-Another key member of your webinar team is your speaker or host.
-This person is the face of your webinar and needs to engage your audience to listen, get involved, and offer a call to action (CTA).
+Another key member of your team is your speaker or webinar host.
+This person is the face of your webinar and engages your audience, encourages them to get involved, and offers a call to action (CTA).
 Those who are warm, charismatic, persuasive, and confident in front of the webcam are ideal.

-Successful webinars are often supported by other team members, too.
-Marketers can help with lead generation, SEO, content marketing/email marketing, and your overall event marketing strategy.
-Technical assistants can be on hand to help with any issues on the day (breakout rooms, internet connection, platform functionality, etc.), conduct webinar recordings, and prepare the speakers in advance.
-Product experts are also great people to involve, especially if you want to demo your product features.
+Marketers can help with lead generation, SEO, content marketing/email marketing automation, and your overall event marketing strategy.
+Have technical assistants help with any issues during the day (breakout rooms, internet connection, platform functionality, etc.), conduct webinar recordings, and prepare the speakers in advance.
+Product experts are also great people to get involved with, especially if you want to demo your product features.

 3. Choose a Webinar Platform

-Everyday video tools like Zoom and Google Hangouts are great options for a casual webinar where you don’t have too many guests joining you.
-They’re also good if your audience isn’t great with technology, as chances are these tools are already familiar to most.
+Every-day video tools like Zoom and Google Hangouts are great options for a casual webinar where you don’t have too many guests.
+They’re also good if your audience isn’t great with technology, as chances are, these tools are already familiar to most.

 4. Choose the Right Date and Time

-The beauty of a webinar is it absolves you of hunting for a venue.
-Instead, this virtual event allows geographic independence, encouraging people from all corners of the world to tune in.
-Still, you want to maximize the chances that people can attend by choosing the right date and time.
+The beauty of a webinar is that it absolves you of hunting for a venue.
+Instead, this virtual event allows geographic independence, encouraging people worldwide to tune in.
+Regardless of your guest list and geographic location, the right date and time will maximize attendance and participation.

 Think about when your target audience is most busy and when they have free time.
-If they’re busy during the day, an evening webinar might work best.
-For others, a session they can join over a lunch break is the better option.
+Your average worker is busy during the day, so an evening webinar might work best.
+For others, a session they can join over a lunch break is a better option.
 Choose a day of the week that suits your audience and topic best.

 5. Create your Webinar Content

-Once you’ve selected a topic and booked a speaker, start creating content.
-The content you create will depend on the format you’ve chosen, your subject matter, and what your audience wants to see most.
+Once you’ve selected a topic and booked a speaker, create content.
+The content you produce will depend on the format you’ve chosen, your subject matter, and what your audience wants to see most.

-Think about the goal of your webinar from both your and your audience’s perspective.
-Plan your content around this, and then create slides and visual elements that support the information your expert plans to share.
-If you’re sharing a lot of technical information or data, slides with graphs and charts are essential.
+The goal of your webinar from both your and your audience’s perspective is central to your content.
+Plan your subject matter and presentation around this, and then create slides and visual elements that support the information your expert plans to share.
+If you share tons of technical information or data, slides with graphs and charts are essential.
 For a product demo, show the features with screen share.

 Keep your slides clean and simple.
 You want your audience to listen to your speaker, not read through a wall of text.
 Include just enough to engage attendees who can’t follow the audio conversation.
-It may seem minor, but content creation is a crucial part of learning how to host a webinar.
+Content creation may seem minor, but it’s a crucial part of learning how to host a webinar.

 6. Get Your Equipment Ready

-For an informal free webinar you can likely make do with a standard laptop and webcam.
-The quality won’t be amazing, but it’s a more affordable way to broadcast to your audience.
+For an informal free webinar, a standard laptop and webcam work decently well.
+The quality isn’t exceptional, but it's affordable.
 For a more professional look and feel, invest in high-quality equipment.

 High-definition webcams or video cameras and professional headsets improve the audio and visual quality immensely.
-There’s nothing worse for your audience than knowing the content is great but not being able to concentrate on it because of bad audio.
+Few things are worse for your audience than knowing the content is excellent but not being able to concentrate on it because of poor audio.
 Level up your equipment and give your experts a better chance to engage viewers and encourage them to take action.

-Running a live virtual event can be nerve-wracking, especially if it’s your first webinar.
+Running a live virtual event is worrisome, especially if it’s your first webinar.
 To calm your nerves and learn how to host a webinar successfully, get your team together beforehand to practice.

 Hold a dry run of your webinar weeks before it’s scheduled.
-Set up your equipment, have guest speakers ready, and run your slides just as you would on the day of the event.
-Doing so will identify potential issues, ensure everything’s working, and make everyone involved more comfortable.
+Set up your equipment, have guest speakers ready, and run your slides as you would on the event day.
+Doing so will identify potential issues, ensure everything’s working, and make everyone more comfortable.

-As well as running through your webinar, prepare your team for what they should do if something goes wrong during the webinar.
-Have an assistant ready to support them, and let them know who to contact or what cues to share if they need help during the live event.
+Dry runs also have a second function — troubleshooting.
+Have an assistant ready to support the team, and let them know who to contact or what cues to share if they need help during the live event.

 8. Promote Your Webinar

 Design an attractive landing page and run digital marketing campaigns to reach your target audience on social media platforms, through ad networks, and in relevant digital communities.
-Feature a strong call to action to encourage people to register for your event.
-Introduce a referral incentive, too, so people are more likely to forward the details to a coworker or friend.
+Feature a strong call to action to encourage people to register for your event, and introduce a referral incentive to entice attendees to forward information to a coworker or friend.

-Once your webinar guests have registered, continue communicating with them ahead of the event.
+Once your webinar guests have registered, continue communicating with them before the event.
 Send reminder emails to registrants so they don’t miss the event and give extra value to those on your email list by sharing further insights about the webinar in advance.

 9. Host Your Webinar

-With all the preparation and testing completed, your team should be ready to smile and deliver on the day of the webinar.
-Welcome guests as they tune in for your live webinar or have a holding slide ready with some useful information in the pre-event virtual lobby.
+With all the preparation and testing completed, your team should feel comfortable on the day of the event.
+Welcome guests as they tune in for your live webinar, or have a holding slide ready with some helpful information in the pre-event virtual lobby.
 Maintain a high-energy approach to the webinar and encourage people to participate when the opportunity arises.

-Provide plenty of value with useful information, and offer resources and materials for your audience to download so they can spend more time listening and less time taking notes.
-Don’t forget to record your webinar, too, so you can offer it on demand to people who are unavailable.
+Provide value with helpful information, offering resources and materials for your audience to download so they can spend more time listening and less time taking notes.
+Remember to record your webinar, too, so you can offer it on demand to people who are unavailable or repurpose it for later use.

 10. Follow Up With Your Audience

 The event may be over, but your relationship with your viewers is just beginning.
-Following up after the webinar enables you to gain valuable insights, retain existing customers, and make new sales.
+Following up after the webinar lets you gain valuable insights, retain existing customers, and make new sales.

 Communicate with your webinar attendees after the event and continue to develop a connection with them.
 If your webinar was part of a sales funnel, let them know about any exclusive or time-limited discounts they’re entitled to.